September 16 military parade: Arrival honours and double march off

-As the President of Mexico walks towards the balcony of the National Palace with the First Lady, the National Defense and Navy secretaries and the presidents of the Chamber of Deputies and the Senate, the massed Corps of Drums' principal bugler sounds a call to attention and the parade is ordered to present arms.
+As the President of Mexico walks towards the balcony of the National Palace with the First Lady, the National Defense and Navy secretaries and the presidents of the Chamber of Deputies and the Senate, as they meet the military delegation present the massed Corps of Drums' principal bugler sounds a call to attention and the parade is ordered to present arms.
 As they appear on the balcony the bugle majors and the principal bugler give the signal for Marcha de Honor ("Honours March") to be played.
 As they play the massed bands play the "Himno Nacional Mexicano" accompanied by a 21-gun salute, and the Flag of Mexico is displayed on the card stunt.
 When the music ends the parade is ordered by the principal bugler to order arms.

+Since 2020, following the arrival honours, the keynote speeches of the Secretaries of Navy and of National Defense and the President to the armed forces and the nation then follow.

 It is followed by the Corps of Drums playing a bugle call as the parade is ordered for a double march off the Zócalo proper, preceded by a pre-parade exhortation by the parade commander.